dhassan24/VariantCalling/README.md

 ```

 ### Now we have a final VCF file, in the form of a pandas dataframe, and we can see all of the genomic variants in this sample.

+# This is the end of the file